Last updated on December 31st, 2018 at 12:03 pm

-Visitors to Ecuador will find some truly unique UNESCO World Heritage Sites that should be included on any self-respecting traveller’s Ecuador tour itinerary.
+Visitors to Ecuador will find some truly unique UNESCO World Heritage Sites that should be included on any self-respecting traveler’s Ecuador tour itinerary.
 There are four UNESCO World Heritage Sites to visit in Ecuador, each with its own charms, so take a look at our UNESCO site summaries to find out more about these fascinating places.

 City of Quito

 The capital city of Ecuador is a natural start for visitors to the country, but it is far more than just a layover on your way to other UNESCO World Heritage Sites.
-The historic city centre is the best preserved of all South American cities, and you will find beautiful examples of the ‘Baroque school of Quito’, which fuses Spanish, Italian, Moorish, Flemish and indigenous styles of architecture.
+The historic city center is the best preserved of all South American cities, and you will find beautiful examples of the ‘Baroque school of Quito’, which fuses Spanish, Italian, Moorish, Flemish and indigenous styles of architecture.
 On an Ecuador tour, you can stroll the picturesque squares and duck into the beautifully ornate La Compañia church, or the tranquil and picturesque monasteries of San Francisco and Santo Domingo.

-Historic Centre of Santa Ana de los Ríos de Cuenca
+Historic Centre of Santa Ana de Los Ríos de Cuenca

 Ecuador’s third city makes it onto the UNESCO World Heritage list on account of its charming colonial architecture.
 Visitors to Ecuador know the city simply as ‘Cuenca’ and delight in its beautiful church and red-tiled roofs, not to mention enjoying its position in a valley surrounded by impressive Andean peaks.
 Many Ecuador tours rightly include a trip to Cuenca in order to experience a typical colonial town, which became a melting pot of local and immigrant populations.